Infertility in Male Cats

 How will my veterinarian determine the cause of my cat's infertility?

-Your veterinarian will likely begin with a thorough physical examination.
+Your veterinarian will begin with a thorough physical examination.
 Diagnostic testing may be recommended based upon physical exam findings and may include some or all of the following:

 2. Infectious disease testing.
 These tests assess for viral infections such as FeLV, FIV, and FIP.

-3. Semen evaluation.
+3. Semen testing.
 If possible, your veterinarian will obtain a sample of your cat's semen for evaluation.
 Some tomcats can be trained to provide a sample for assessment, while others may require sample collection under anesthesia.
 Your veterinarian will examine the semen to ensure that the sperm are structurally normal, with normal motility (movement).

 4. Testosterone testing.
 Circulating levels of testosterone can vary significantly in normal cats, depending on the time of day and other factors.
-Therefore, assessing testosterone levels requires more specialized testing, such as a gonadotropin-releasing hormone (GnRH) response test or a human chorionic gonadotropin (hCG) response test.
+Therefore, assessing testosterone levels requires more specialized testing, such as a gonadotropin releasing hormone (GnRH) response test or a human chorionic gonadotropin (hCG) response test.
 In these tests, a cat is injected with a hormone known to trigger testosterone release and testosterone levels are assessed one to two hours after the injection.

 5. Abdominal imaging.
 X-rays and ultrasound may be used to evaluate internal structures, such as the testicles or prostate gland.